-What are Automations?
+What are Workflows?

-Key Components of an Automation
+Key Components of a Workflow

 Steps

-An Automation consists of one or more steps.
+A Workflow consists of one or more steps.
 Each step represents a specific action or task in your workflow.
 Use steps to break up complicated workflows into smaller and simpler bits.

 Skills